Tinnitus Treatment

 Tinnitus can affect anyone at any stage of life.
 We regularly support musicians, motorsport professionals, and those in high-noise industries like rail and heavy machinery.
 But it's not always noise-related.
 It may appear suddenly or build gradually.
 For some, it's just background irritation; for others, it's deeply distressing.

 Our tinnitus treatment is grounded in a thorough assessment of contributing factors, including sleep, nutrition, and stress.
-It’s a misconception that nothing can be done—specialist care can make a measurable difference to quality of life.
+It's a misconception that nothing can be done — specialist care can make a measurable difference to quality of life.
 In some cases, treatment may include tinnitus sound therapy or tinnitus retraining therapy as part of longer-term tinnitus management.
+In some cases, treatment may include tinnitus sound therapy or tinnitus retraining therapy as part of longer-term tinnitus management at our Marylebone clinic.

 One of our areas of specialisation is the diagnosis and treatment of tinnitus, a condition causing the perceived sensation of ringing, buzzing or humming in the ears.
 Because tinnitus and stress are inter-connected, we will look at your lifestyle and stress levels.